-Christchurch, our country's second-largest city, serves as the starting point of your study tour.
-You will explore the byways of the South Island on your way through Nelson Lakes National Park and St Arnaud.
-The scenery only gets more stunning as you travel north on your way to the tourism hub of Picton.
+Queenstown, located at the foot of The Remarkables mountan range, serves as the starting point of your study tour.
+You will explore the byways of the South Island on your way through Aoraki/Mount Cook National Park.
+The scenery only gets more stunning as you travel north to Christchurch, our country's second-largest city, and on to the tourism hub of Picton.

 After crossing the Cook Strait by ferry, you’ll dock in Wellington, which was dubbed the "coolest little capital in the world" by Lonely Planet.
-You will voyage across the length of the North Island through the historic and cultural centre of Gisborne, the unique geothermal resort town of Rotorua, and the rolling Kaimai Ranges around Matamata.
+You will voyage across the length of the North Island through the historic and cultural centre of Taupo to the unique geothermal resort town of Rotorua.

-New Zealand's super city of Auckland will provide a range of experiences as the expedition continues.
-From Auckland, you will circle through the volcanic region of the Central Plateau, the Manawatu region's student city of Palmerston North, and return to Wellington for further exploration of the capital city before the start of your internship.
+From Taupo, you will circle through the rolling Manawatu region and return to Wellington for further exploration of the capital city before the start of your internship.